nuriel77/iri-playbook/docs/getting-started-quickly.rst

 Run the Installer!
 ==================

 1. This installation requires to be run as user ``root``.
-You can become root by running:
+Make sure you are already root by running ``whoami``.
+If that is not the case, you can become root using:

 .. code:: bash